CRANIAL NERVE V

 - Anterior roots: Atrophic

-- Sensory nuclei & ganglia: Neuronal loss
+- Sensory nuclei & ganglia: Neuron loss

-- Peripheral nerve: Axonal loss
+- Peripheral nerve: Axon loss

 - Muscle: Denervation